z0diaq/obsidian-line-cleaner/README.md

-# Line Cleaner - Obsidian Plugin
+# Lines Cleaner - Obsidian Plugin

-A powerful Obsidian plugin that removes lines and ranges of content from your files with configurable backup options.
+A powerful Obsidian plugin that removes or cleans lines containing specific markers in file or selection with configurable backup options.

 ## Usecases